 When a blockage occurs in the arteries of the heart, it's called coronary heart disease or coronary artery disease.
-Most often, atherosclerosis is thought of in terms of its affect on arteries of the heart and of the brain.
-But athersclerosis can affect any other blood vessel throughout the body.
+Most often, atherosclerosis is thought of in terms of its effect on arteries of the heart and of the brain.
+But atherosclerosis can affect any other blood vessel throughout the body.

 Blood vessels in the legs are the ones most often affected.
 Other arteries frequently affected include those that supply blood to the kidneys and those in the arms.
 When an artery is blocked or narrowed, the part of the body it supplies doesn't get enough oxygen.
 The condition is called ischemia.
 Ischemia can cause a variety of symptoms, depending on the organ or system that's affected.